Is Evidence Needed For Faith?

-(1) When the newly-converted Saul of Tarsus began to proclaim Christ as Lord, to the Jewish population of Damascus, he “confounded” them by “proving” (
+When the newly-converted Saul of Tarsus began to proclaim Christ as Lord, to the Jewish population of Damascus, he “confounded” them by “proving” (

-sumbibazo — “to bring together,” i.e., “to demonstrate”) that Jesus is the Messiah (Acts 9:22; see J.H.
-Thayer, Greek-English Lexicon of the New Testament, Edinburgh: T.&T. Clark, 1958, p.
-596).
+sumbibazo — “to bring together,” i.e., “to demonstrate”) that Jesus is the Messiah (Acts 9:22; see Thayer 1958, 596).

-The method that would have been employed would have been by citing prophecies from the Old Testament, comparing these with the facts relating to the Lord, e.g., his birth, miracles, teaching, character, death and resurrection, etc.
+The apostle would have cited prophecies from the Old Testament, comparing these with the facts relating to the Lord, e.g., his birth, miracles, teaching, character, death and resurrection, etc.

 When the citizens of Berea were exposed to the message of Jesus, they were characterized by a certain nobility, because they took the facts preached by Paul and his companions, and they “examined” (

 anakrino) them to determine whether or not they were true.
-The verb signifies “exact research as in legal processes” (A.T.
-Roberton, Word Pictures in the New Testament, Nashville: Broadman, 1930, III, p.
-275).
-Unquestionably, the gathering of evidence was an essential element of this process.
+The verb signifies “exact research as in legal processes” (Robertson 1930, 275).

 Thus, antiquity becomes a mere “black hole,” from which no reliable illumination escapes.
 Banished, then, are the writings of the Greek, Roman and Jewish historians, and our knowledge of ancient history virtually is nil.

 Whenever the writings of the New Testament are checked, by the most rigorous standards possible, they pass with flying colors.
 A classic example illustrating such is Sir.
 William Ramsay’s volume, The Bearing of Recent Discovery on the Trustworthiness of the New Testament (London: Hodder & Stoughton, 1915).

-Biblical “faith,” therefore, is not a wispy, leap-in-the-dark, existential experience.
+Biblical faith, therefore, is not a wispy, leap-in-the-dark, existential experience.
 It is a quiet confidence, based upon the evidence that relates to the case, appeals to the reasonable mind, and results in trust and obedience.